cetz-package/cetz/src/lib/plot.typ

 ///                                This style gets inherited by all plots.
 /// - fill-below (bool): Fill functions below the axes (draw axes above fills)
 /// - name (string): Element name
+/// - legend (none, auto, coordinate): Position to place the legend at.
+///                                    The following anchors are considered optimal
+///                                    for legend placement:
+///                                    - `legend.north`, `legend.south`, `legend.east`, `legend.west`
+///                                    - `legend.north-east`, `legend.north-west`, `legend.south-east`, `legend.south-west`
+///                                    - `legend.inner-north`, `legend.inner-south`, `legend.inner-east`, `legend.inner-west`
+///                                    - `legend.inner-north-east`, `legend.inner-north-west`, `legend.inner-south-east`, `legend.inner-south-west`
+///
+///                                    If set to `auto`, the placement is read from the legend style (root `legend`).
+/// - legend-anchor (auto, string): Anchor of the legend group to use as origin of the
+///                                 legend group.
+/// - legend-style (style): Legend style orverwrites.
 /// - ..options (any): The following options are supported per axis
 ///                    and must be prefixed by `<axis-name>-`, e.G.
 ///                    `x-min: 0`.